Ji-Hwan Bae Player Props: Pirates vs. Cardinals

 Cardinals Pitching Rankings

-- The pitching staff for the Cardinals has a collective 9.3 K/9, the 10th-best in the league.
+- The Cardinals pitching staff ranks 10th in MLB with a collective 9.3 strikeouts per nine innings.

-- The Cardinals have a 4.89 team ERA that ranks 19th among all MLB pitching staffs.
+- The Cardinals have the 21st-ranked team ERA across all league pitching staffs (4.89).

-- The Cardinals rank 14th in baseball in home runs surrendered (13 total, 1.1 per game).
+- The Cardinals rank 16th in baseball in home runs given up (15 total, 1.2 per game).

-- The Cardinals are sending Montgomery (2-0) to the mound for his third start of the season.
+- The Cardinals will look to Woodford (0-2) in his third start of the season.

-- In his last appearance on Saturday, the lefty tossed seven scoreless innings against the Milwaukee Brewers while surrendering three hits.
+- His last appearance came on Sunday against the Milwaukee Brewers, when the right-hander threw 4 2/3 innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.